Who are we?

 How long do we keep your information for?

 We will keep your information until the King’s Friends network ceases to operate or the Georgian Papers Programme ceases to be active in order to allow the network to assist its members’ researches and the Programme to achieve its academic ends.

 Do we share your information with other organisations?

-Your personal information may be shared among the official partners within the Programme that are based in the UK, EU or EEA.
-At this time this includes: the Royal Archives and Royal Collections.
+Your personal information may be shared among the official partners within the Programme.
+At this time this includes: the Royal Archives, Royal Collections Trust, King’s College London, William & Mary and the Omohundro Institute.
 Your information will not be passed on to other organisations.